notaero2/ST0523-FOP-practicals/7While/README.md

-# 7. Problem Solving
+# 7. While & Nested Loops

 ## Topic Overview

-This set of question consolidates all the topics.
-Requiring you to solve problem using all that you have learnt.
+This set of problems focuses on the use of:

+-   while-oops
+-   nested-oops

+While making use of previous topics such as

+-   variables
+-   data types
+-   functions
+-   if-else
+-   for-loop
+-   arrays

 ## Instructions